-Disaster risk reduction (DRR) and climate change adaptation (CCA) are two of the main sectors that have contributed to development workers' thinking on the issue of resilience.
+Disaster risk reduction (DRR) and Environment and Climate are two of the main sectors that have contributed to development workers' thinking on the issue of resilience.
 Many resources on resilience use the language of these sectors (for example, see this Toward Resilience book produced by several major INGOs).

 But resilience should be more than just integrated DRR and CCA.
 The new wave of resilience thinking also seeks to draw insights from conflict/peacebuilding, food security, natural resource management and any other sector that focuses on managing shocks and stresses.